natqe/utilizes/readme.md

 ### someTruthy

-Checks if predicate returns truthy for any element of collection.
-Iteration is stopped once predicate returns truthy
+Checks if the callback returns truthy for any element of the array.
+Iteration is stopped once the callback returns truthy

 Return the truthy value or the last falsy value if none of the iteration returns truthy